inkytonik/kiama/README.md

 Documentation about how to build, install and use Kiama can be found on the [Kiama wiki](https://bitbucket.org/inkytonik/kiama/src/default/wiki/Documentation.md).

-The main documentation for Kiama takes the form of wiki pages covering library features and examples, available at the Google Code site.
+The main documentation for Kiama takes the form of wiki pages covering library features and examples.
 The [User Manual](https://bitbucket.org/inkytonik/kiama/src/default/wiki/UserManual.md) is a good place to start.

 See the [Research wiki page](https://bitbucket.org/inkytonik/kiama/src/default/wiki/Research.md) for links to papers and presentations about Kiama.